Spending time with family is something we all cherish; but are we really making it a priority?

 As often as you can, think of ways you can spend time together that involves face-to-face interaction.

-Kids are losing the ability to appropriately express their feelings in part because even when we ARE together, we’re often in front of a screen.
+The reality is, kids are losing the ability to appropriately express their feelings in part because even when we ARE together, we’re often in front of a screen.

 When we don’t spend enough time talking together, laughing together and even crying together, we are missing out on those moments that really define the family experience.